 On January 10, 49 BCE, Caesar crossed the Rubicon River with his 13th Legion, committing an act of war against the Roman state.
 The Rubicon was the boundary between his province and Italy proper; Roman law strictly forbade generals from bringing armies into Italy without Senate authorization.
 By crossing, Caesar chose civil war over surrender.

 Ancient sources record his famous words "Alea iacta est"—"The die is cast."
 The decision was irrevocable.
 Caesar advanced rapidly down Italy while Pompey and the optimates, caught unprepared, evacuated Rome for Greece.
 Caesar entered the city unopposed and showed notable clemency, pardoning enemies who surrendered rather than proscribing them as previous victors had done.
+This policy was both pragmatic—it encouraged further surrenders—and principled, but it also created a class of resentful aristocrats who owed their lives to his mercy.

 The civil war lasted from 49 to 45 BCE.
 Caesar defeated Pompey at the Battle of Pharsalus in Greece (48 BCE), then pursued him to Egypt, where Pompey was murdered by the Egyptians.
 Caesar became involved in Egypt's civil war, installed Cleopatra VII as queen, and began a famous relationship with her.
 He later defeated remaining Pompeian forces in Africa (Thapsus, 46 BCE) and Spain (Munda, 45 BCE).
 By 45 BCE, he controlled the entire Roman world.